larc/gproshan/README.md

 Also, we have implemented the [Fast Marching algorithm](), and the [Heat method](https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/index.html).

+### Ray Tracing
+We have implemented a ray tracing viewer option for mesh and pointcloud visualization using [Intel Embree](https://www.embree.org/) v3.1x and [Nvidia Optix](https://developer.nvidia.com/optix) v7.1.

 ### Dictionary Learning
 We proposed a Dictionary Learning and Sparse Coding framework, to solve the problems of Denoising, Inpainting, and Multiresolution on triangular meshes.
 This work is still in process.
 Please cite